Built for the operator who can't afford a leak — or a hallucination.

 Audit trail — structured logging and write-gate enforcement

-Every Major Tom event — every read, query, recommendation, and human decision — is designed to be tied to a user, a role, a source system, and a timestamp.
+Every Captain event — every read, query, recommendation, and human decision — is designed to be tied to a user, a role, a source system, and a timestamp.
 Write-gates are enforced in code; all gate decisions are logged.
 The design-partner pilot delivers structured audit logging with write-gate enforcement.
 Production hardening (post-pilot) adds persistent forensic-grade audit storage with cryptographic chain-of-custody and export in formats accepted by regulated-industry auditors.

 What the audit trail captures